IamSreeman/IamSreeman.github.io/pages/collections/quotes.md

 >“Despite the weakness of the early experimental evidence for general relativity, Einstein’s theory became the standard textbook theory of gravitation in the 1920s and retained that position from then on, even while the various eclipse expeditions of the 1920s and 1930s were reporting at best equivocal evidence for the theory. … Perhaps all of us were just gullible and lucky, but I do not think that is the real explanation.
 I believe that the general acceptance of general relativity was due in large part to the attractions of the theory itself—in short, to its **beauty**.”

+>“Well, I think it's yielding very useful insights.
+And um, I think it's... it's been disappointing because the idea of string theory as a theory of fundamental forces has been around now for quite a while, uh, a number of decades, and it has not led to the kind of specific prediction.
+Well, it makes some qualitative predictions, like it explains why gravity has to exist, but it has not led to the kind of specific numerical predictions, which will say, well, okay, now you can take it to the bank.
+Um, But it's the **only game in town**.
+Um, there are alternatives for pictures of what happens at very short distances.
+There's one due to me called "<a href="https://en.wikipedia.org/wiki/Asymptotic_safety_in_quantum_gravity" target="_blank">asymptotic safety</a>" which I...
+I think is **a possibility worth taking seriously, but is much less attractive than the string theory and um, I hope string theory is right, but and I don't see anything else on the horizon that's remotely as attractive**.
+Andy, do you agree with that?” [<a href="https://www.youtube.com/watch?v=PFJ46G8BflQ&t=3108s" target="_blank">YouTube</a>][^Weinberg]

 ― <a href="https://en.wikipedia.org/wiki/Steven_Weinberg" target="_blank">Steven Weinberg</a>

+>“The black holes of nature are **the most perfect macroscopic objects there are in the universe**: the only elements in their construction are our concepts of space and time.
+And since the general theory of Relativity provides only a single unique family of solutions for their descriptions, they are the simplest objects as well.”[^Chandrasekhar]

+>“I should like to preface my remarks with a personal statement in order that my later remarks will not be misunderstood.
+I consider myself an atheist.”

+― <a href="https://en.wikipedia.org/wiki/Subrahmanyan_Chandrasekhar" target="_blank">Subrahmanyan Chandrasekhar</a>

 >“He [[Sidney Coleman](https://en.wikipedia.org/wiki/Sidney_Coleman){:target="_blank"}] was a giant in a peculiar sense, because he's not known to the general populace.
 He's not a Stephen Hawking; he has virtually no visibility outside.
 But within the community of theoretical physicists, he's kind of a major god.
 He is the physicist's physicist.”